attocash/docs/whitepaper.md

 energy-efficient consensus model called Open Representative Voting, where users delegate voting power to trusted nodes.
 Transactions are confirmed in under a second and incur no fees.

-The total supply is fixed at 18,000,000,000 Atto tokens, each divisible into 10⁹ nano-atto units.
-There is no public sale or investment opportunity; tokens are distributed freely via a faucet and community reward programs.
+The total supply is fixed at 18,000,000,000 Atto tokens, each divisible into 10⁹ units.
+There is no public sale or investment opportunity; tokens are distributed freely via a faucet and reward programs.

 Atto tokens can be used for payments and contribute in the network’s consensus mechanism.
 They do not entitle holders to profit-sharing, dividends, or ownership rights.